teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week_1_Monday.md

 __If you are using a different means to login, check the tutorials for those programs to learn how to ssh into Hoffman2.
 Once you are in all of the commands are the same__

 ---

+# Monday Challenge

+If you figure out how to change the command line prompt and make a small tutorial for the class instructing us how it is done, you will get a reward!
+There is not limit to the number of people that can have the reward.